mui/material-ui/docs/pages/blog/2020-developer-survey-results.md

 There are a couple of noticeable differences compared to last year.
 Some can be explained by our work, others by an evolution of the ecosystem.
-Each item is prefixed by the multiplicator factor of pain point between 2019 and 2020.
+Each item is prefixed by the multiplication factor of the pain point for 2020 relative to 2019.

 Decreasing pain:
 - x0: Slider.
 No requests.
 The requirements are mostly met, especially with the introduction of the range feature.